taneltomson/switch-visualizer/README.md

 Updated data (after running the python program) can be loaded using the reset button.

 TODO:
-* Checksum check to detect change of backing data for webpage
+* Checksum check to detect change of backing data for webpage?
-* LLDP data (slightly troublesome due to CDP and LLDP doing things differently)
-* Tweaks in data asked/shown
-* Tweaks in web page design
-* Logging to a file
+* Logging to a file?
 * tooltips save on page leave? maybe use a table for other devices?
 More info on other devices?

 #### Requirements:
 * Linux (might work on others but haven't tested)
-* Python 3
+* Python 3 (something along the lines of `apt install build-essential python3-dev python3-pip python3-setuptools python3-wheel`)
 * easysnmp python library (needs libsnmp and snmp mibs).
 See https://easysnmp.readthedocs.io/en/latest/#installation for instructions
 * Switches (duh) that share CDP/LLDP data over SNMP.